aleen42/PersonalWiki/post/optimize_image_for_seo/optimize_image_for_seo.md

 <img title="Image of employer welcoming the visitor" src="./not-welcome-to-your-company.jpg" alt="Image SEO: This image isn't saying 'welcome to our&nbsp;company', it's saying 'welcome to a&nbsp;company'.">

 If you have the opportunity to add your own image, please do so.
-Your team page needs pictures of your team, not this dude on the right or one of his stock photo friends.
-Off topic: let alone that the dude might need a haircut.
+Your team page needs pictures of your team, not this dude on the right or one of his stock photo friends. *Off topic: let alone that the dude might need a haircut*.

 Your article needs an image that has the same subject as your article.
 If you would use an image, just to use an image and get a green bullet in our SEO plugin, you are doing it wrong.
 The image should reflect the topic of the post, or have illustrative purposes within the article, of course.